 Join us on February 14th for our Valentine’s Evening with Urban Family Brewing.
 We’ll have Briar Heart, Tropic Heart, and Winter Heart all available on draft.
 We might even have an IPA or two on just to round things out.
 The love-in will begin at 6 pm.

 Here at Brouwer’s we are into training; training our staffon beer, training ourselves to handle the rigorous festival schedule we setforth, and training our palates to be the most knowledgeable we can be.

+But what about our dear guests who find themselves needing to gear up for the events of February through May?!
+We haven’t left you out.
 You may ask, “Gee, how are you going to help us get ready for Hard Liver, your anniversary, and Seattle Beer Week?”
 Great question!

 BEERlesque – A special evening of world-class beer and the ladies of burlesque to show us how it’s done withn grace and style.

 After the rousing success of last year, it was inevitable that we’d give it another go at hosting one of our favorite events of 2018.
 This year’s performers will be Boom Boom L’Roux, Ruby Mimosa, Lady Drew Blood, and Amara Strutt.
 Joining us once again to MC will be none other than Sailor St. Claire.